gridxdev/bluegrid-docs/source/docs/application.md

 > **Draws TabPane `5.1`** is displayed when user select Draws tab in the Left Panel, as follows:

 > ![Draws TabPane](assets/image/application/drawtab.png)
-> *Draw Tab** is a tab pane that contains tools to draw shapes, add notes, annotations and images...etc.
+> **Draws TabPane** is a tab pane that contains tools to draw shapes, add notes, annotations and images...etc.
 In **Draw TabPane** there are 4 tool sets:

   1. **Shape Tools** allow users to draw 2D shapes that are used to compute metric values such as length, area, and volume.
 Shapes created using these tools are of Metric class and can be tagged to materials.
   2. **Modify Tools** allow users to change 'native' data of shapes,  e.g: to remove points from a polygon, to insert points to polygon.
 These tools are not used to add shapes or annotations.